pinterest/graphql-lint-rules/README.md

 As many schemas will have a nonzero number of exceptions to this rule, fields can be marked with an `@allowNonNull` decorator (which you must add to your schema) to skip this rule as well.
 Standard [`graphql-schema-linter` overrides](https://github.com/cjoudrey/graphql-schema-linter#inline-rule-overrides) will work as well.

+### `nodes-contain-entity-id`

+When a type implements the `Node` interface, it must contain a non-nullable string named `entityId`.

+#### Rationale

+For cross-compatibility with other APIs, our model types need to expose the primary identifier that can be used to identify the object across services.
+We do not, however, want to use `Node`'s `id` field for this identifier, as clients expect `id` to be globally unique across model and type (which our primary identifier is not).
+By enforcing the presence of `entityId`, we ensure there is a field to expose both, without changing the standard `Node` interface and still allowing for exceptional cases.

 ## Contributing

 See [`CONTRIBUTING.md`](CONTRIBUTING.md).